web3privacy/docs/docs/projects/pagency.md

-# Pagency framework for private use-case ideation
+# Pagency Framework for private use-case ideation

 A tool to facilitate impactful privacy-enhancing ideas & raise privacy culture in web3.